floating-ui/floating-ui/README.md

 Positioning tooltips (_but also dropdowns, popovers, and more_) is difficult. **Popper** is here to help!

 Given a reference element (such as a button) and a tooltip element, Popper will automatically put your tooltip in the right place next to the button.

-This means it won't overflow the window boundary and get cut off, will flip to be placed inside the viewport, and stay with the button while scrolling a container.
+### Why Popper?

+A naive implementation of a popper element generally doesn't consider the following:

+- Preventing overflow when the popper is near a boundary (e.g. `window`), it will get cut off
+- Flipping to keep the popper visible in the viewport for the user
+- Keeping the popper with the reference element when inside a scrolling container

-Popper is a ~3 kB library that aims to provide a reliable and extensible positioning engine you can use to ensure all your popper elements are positioned in the right place.
+Popper solves all of these key problems in an elegant, performant manner.
+It is a ~3 kB library that aims to provide a reliable and extensible positioning engine you can use to ensure all your popper elements are positioned in the right place.
 Why waste your time writing your own logic every time you are programming a tooltip?
 There are many edge cases that are easy to forget to consider, which is why we've done the hard work for you.

 This library can position any pair of elements in your document without needing to alter the DOM in any way.
 It doesn't matter if your elements are not close to each other or are in two different scrolling containers, they will always end up in the right position.

 Since we write UIs using powerful abstraction libraries such as React or Angular nowadays, you'll also be glad to know Popper can fully integrate with them and be a good citizen together with your other components.
 Check out [`react-popper`](https://github.com/FezVrasta/react-popper) for the official Popper wrapper for React.

-## Installation:
+## Installation

 ### 1. Package Manager